Keeper-Security/secrets-manager/sdk/javascript/packages/oracle/README.md

 1. Install KSM Storage Module

-The Secrets Manager oracle KSM module can be installed using npm
+The Secrets Manager Oracle KSM module can be installed using npm

 > `npm install @keeper-security/secrets-manager-oracle-kv`

-2. Configure oracle Connection
+2. Configure Oracle Connection

 By default, the **oci-keymanagement** library will use the **default OCI configuration file** (`~/.oci/config`).

 See the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm) for more details.

-3. Add oracle KMS Storage to Your Code
+3. Add Oracle KMS Storage to Your Code

-Now that the oracle connection has been configured, you need to tell the Secrets Manager SDK to utilize the KMS as storage.
+Now that the Oracle connection has been configured, you need to tell the Secrets Manager SDK to utilize the KMS as storage.

 To do this, use `OciKeyValueStorage` as your Secrets Manager storage in the SecretsManager constructor.